pycom/pycom-documentation/content/tutorials/lte/firmware.md

 2. Select Firmware Type `stable` in the communication window to upgrade to version `v1.18.1.r1`

-The modem firmware files are password protected, to download them you should be a forum.pycom.io member and access to:
+The modem firmware files are password protected.
+In order to download them, head to forum.pycom.io and become a member (if you aren't already) and click on:
-Announcements & News --&gt;  Announcements only for members --&gt; Firmware Files for Sequans LTE modem now are secured, or clicking [Here](https://forum.pycom.io/topic/4020/firmware-files-for-sequans-lte-modem-now-are-secured).
+Announcements & News --> Announcements for members only --> the Firmware Files for the Sequans LTE modem are now secured or click here.

-You can find the different versions of firmwares available [here](https://software.pycom.io/downloads/sequans2.html).
+You can find the different available firmware versions here.

 We are using `CATM1-39529.zip` and `NB1-37781.zip` as examples in this tutorial.